Lisa Peterson

 I began to look at sessions that contained a random sampling of our top searched terms.

-Patterns began to emerge and helped to bring awareness to the differences in our users' goals.
+Patterns began to emerge and helped to bring awareness to the differences in our users' goals. it was clear that our current success metrics (clicks on an image) wasn't right, sometimes the user goal was to endlessly scroll without clicking on anything.

 Launch